marioy47/blog-site/posts/mdx-deck-developer-presentations-part-1/index.md

 ```
 ````

+And voilà.
+We beautiful code in our new slide.

 ![Slide with code and syntax highlight](code-highlighting.png)

 In the example I'm using the `prism` theme.
 But I could also use the `highlight` theme (I know...
 It's an awful name for a highlight theme).